johnholloway77/simple_web_server/README.md

 ./simple_server [option] [path] ...
 ```

-Replace [options] with any applicable flags and [path] with the directories or files you want to analyze.
-The program will list the contents of the specified directory, formatted according to the provided options.
+Replace [options] with any applicable flags and [path] with the options below.
+One started the server will run and provide requested files through a web browser, cURL or even telnet.

 **−c *dir*** Allow execution of CGIs from the given directory.

 **−d** Enter debugging mode.
 That is, do not daemonize, only accept one connection at a time
 and enable logging to stdout.

 **−i *address*** Bind to the given IPv4 or IPv6 address.
-If not provided, sws will listen on all IPv4 and
+If not provided, Simple_Server will listen on all IPv4 and
 IPv6 addresses on this host.

 **−l *file*** Log all requests to the given file.
 See LOGGING for details.

 **−p *port*** Listen on the given port.
-If not provided, sws will listen on port 8080.
+If not provided, Simple_Server will listen on port 8080.

 Once the server is running it can be accessed in a browser with http://localhost:[portnumber].
 If using the setup script, the server will load the index.html file in the directory.